top of page

 Jane MacDonald, Chief Executive Officer, Hearing Business Alliance

 Jane is an Audiologist and independent hearing care business co-owner.
-With over 35 years' experience, and now employing a team of Audiologists and Audiometrists across sixteen Victoria and NSW rural practices, she knows the challenges of rural clinic service delivery.
+With over 35 years' experience, and now employing a team of Audiologists and Audiometrists across sixteen Victorian and NSW rural practices, she knows the challenges of rural clinic service delivery.
 She is a passionate advocate in pursuit of ethics in the hearing care industry, and for equitable opportunity and support for small businesses.
-Jane understands the legislative processes, has worked with HBA since its inception, is a full member of Audiology Australia and the Australian College of Audiology inc. HAASA, and the current Chair of the Hearing Health Sector Alliance.
+Jane understands the legislative processes, has worked with HBA since its inception, is a full member of Audiology Australia and the Australian College of Audiology inc. HAASA, and was re-elected for a second year as Chair of the Hearing Health Sector Alliance.
 She has worked in diagnostic audiology in Australian and UK public hospitals, and in neonatal diagnostic audiology and adult rehabilitation in rural Australia.
 She also mentors many graduate intern Audiologists, and supports them with clinic placements.
-In April 2025, Jane was honored by Audiology Australia with their Outstanding Award for Community Services to the Audiology Profession..
+In April 2025, Jane was honored by Audiology Australia with their Outstanding Award for Community Services to the Audiology Profession.

 Morning Tea 10.45 - 11.15 am